lj-valencia/cayman-blog-old-site/about.md

 I apply economics and data science in developing evidence-driven public policy.

 ## Programming
 I am an avid programmer.
 I write code in Python, R, MATLAB, and LaTeX.
 I have some knowledge and training in STATA as well.
 In my free time, i work on various coding projects as a hobby.
 This varies from economic modelling to various data science applications in R and Python.
+Some of my projects are posted on my GitHub page.

 ## Outside of Economics
 Outside of my passion for Economics, I sing in a couple of choral ensembles, I like reading books, and watching documentaries.
 I am also a casual PC gamer.